 If you’re buying or refinancing, your lender will order the appraisal and choose the appraiser.

-One exception to this is if you want your own appraisal prior to refinancing or selling.
+One exception to this is if you want your own appraisal prior to refinancing.
 This can help you gauge how much your home is worth, and how much equity you have in your home.

 You also may want to hire your own appraiser if you disagree with the results of the appraisal that your lender ordered.